robdimsdale/paketo-website/content/docs/howto/bom.md

 }
 {{< /code/output >}}

-**Note:** At this time, only the Node.js and Java buildpacks support for the full set of bill of materials fields described in the [BOM concepts docs][concepts/bom].
-There is an ongoing effort to build out the full BOM in all of our buildpacks, and the related documentation will be updated as new buildpacks are included.
+**Note:** At this time, only the Node.js and Java buildpacks support for the full set of software bill of materials fields described in the [SBOM concepts docs][concepts/bom].
+There is an ongoing effort to build out the full SBOM in all of our buildpacks, and the related documentation will be updated as new buildpacks are included.

-## See Build-Time Dependencies in the BOM
+## See Build-Time Dependencies in the SBOM
-The bill of materials from the example above contains entries for every dependency on the final application image.
+The software bill of materials from the example above contains entries for every dependency on the final application image.
 However, it does not contain any dependencies that may have been used in the image build process but are not on the final image.

-Bill of materials entries are collected for build-time dependencies, but there is currently no way to access these entries.
-This will be available in future iterations of the bill of materials.
+Software bill of materials entries are collected for build-time dependencies, but there is currently no way to access these entries.
+This will be available in future iterations of the software bill of materials.

 <!-- References -->